50 + things to do in Indonesia: The Ultimate Bucket List for Indonesia

 18. Learn to Surf

 There are many beaches in Bali that don’t have big swell making them the perfect spots for learning to surf.
 World renown Aussie surf tour company Mojosurf now has lessons operating in Bali!
 They cater specifically for beginners and intermediate surfers who want to learn how to surf or improve their surfing in a fun and safe environment.
-There are also many retreats and camps that combine surfing and yoga in an all inclusive deal- Check out The Chill House.
+There are also many retreats and camps that combine surfing and yoga in an all-inclusive deal.
+Check out The Pineapple House, a beautiful eco retreat that focuses on yoga and surfing in the heart of Canggu!

 19. Enjoy a Swing at Sunset